 Downside Risk Meaning

 The downside risk is a statistical measure that calculates the loss in value of the security due to changes in market conditions and is also referred to as the uncertainty that the realized return can be much less than the anticipated results.
-Simply put it helps in quantifying the worst-case loss that an investment can lead to if the market changes direction.
+Put it helps in quantifying the worst-case loss that an investment can lead to if the market changes direction.

 Components of Downside Risk

 - Confidence Interval – Downside risk is a study based on statistical measures.
-Hence it becomes important that a proper and definite confidence formula is selected as all further calculations will be based on it.
+Hence it becomes essential that a proper and definite confidence formula is selected as all further calculations will be based on it.
 This parameter should be defined based on the comfort level of the investor or the institution carrying out the analysis.
 There is no definite number that is right or wrong, but a benchmark based on which you decide your risk-taking ability.

 Downside Risk Formula